Traffic signals and pedestrian crossings

 The easiest way to report an issue is to report it online.

-Repairs are made on a priority basis, with highest priority being given to faults presenting the greatest risk.
+Repairs are made on a priority basis, with the highest priority being given to faults presenting the greatest risk.

 Emergency faults include: